StevenGann/stevengann.github.io/_posts/2025-08-20-Neural-Networks.md

 ## Training a Neural Network: Making the Artificial Brain Learn

-The first time I tried training a neural network, I thought I'd just set some random weights and let it figure things out.
-That approach worked about as well as you'd expect—which is to say, not at all.
-What I learned is that training neural networks is fundamentally an optimization problem, and we can apply the techniques from my [ML Foundations post](https://stevengann.com/posts/ML-Foundations/).
+The weights between neurons is where the magic is.
+They encode the information and patterns in ways that are not intuitive, and attempting to set those weights manually is impractical or impossible so you need to some up with some method of training the network's weights.
+Training neural networks is fundamentally an optimization problem, and we can apply the techniques from my [ML Foundations post](https://stevengann.com/posts/ML-Foundations/).

 ### Finding the Best Weights: Optimization Strategies